 Mr. Pemberton’s past medical bills exceeded $25,000 and he also claimed past income loss of $83,000.
 Despite these amounts, Encompass refused to pay out the at-fault driver’s policy limits of $50,000 when demanded by attorney Christopher Davis.
 Mr. Pemberton was then forced to incur substantial expense to prepare for trial.
 About one month before trial Encompass offered its $50,000 policy, but by this time Mr. Pemberton had incurred additional litigation expense of several thousand dollars.
 The decision was made to reject the offer and try the case in court.

-Insurance companies can, and do, violate their fiduciary obligation to protect their insured’s interests by not settling the case for an amount at or within policy limits when given the opportunity to do so.
+Insurance companies can, and often do, violate their obligation to protect their insured’s interests by not settling claims for significant personal injury when given the opportunity to do so.
 Although Mr. Davis had an opportunity to settle the case for the policy limits before trial, the actions of the insurance company made it clear that going to trial was the only way to get a fair settlement for Mr. Pemberton.